BreakingBytes/simkit/carousel/docs/tutorials/tutorial_2.rst

 Let's keep using the ``performance.py`` module we created in :ref:`tutorial-1`.
 We'll need to import the :class:`~carousel.core.calculations.Calc` class to create a new subclass for the calculations in our PV system power example.
-To calculate the hourly energy and corresponding timestamps we'll need integrate AC power over time and shift the timestamps to the end of each hour.
+To calculate the hourly energy and corresponding timestamps we'll need to integrate AC power over time and shift the timestamps to the end of each hour.
 Therefore in this example, the hourly energy at the given timestamp corresponds to the energy accumulated over the previous hour instead of the average power at that